best-technologies/smart-edu-mobile-app/DOCS/folder-struture.md

 ### 🏗️ Architecture Overview

-The authentication system is built with a modular, scalable architecture:
+The authentication system is built with a modular, scalable architecture that includes OTP verification for enhanced security:

 ```
 Authentication Flow: